armel/IC705SMeter/README.md

 Do the same with the IC705MultiMeter application.
 Of course rename it with a different name, for example, `IC705MultiMeter.bin`.

-At this point, you should have 2 clearly identified binaries in the root of your SD Card : IC705SMeter.bin and IC705MultiMeter.bin
+At this point, you should have 2 clearly identified binaries in the root of your SD Card : `IC705SMeter.bin` and `IC705MultiMeter.bin`.

 ### Step 2.2 - SPI Flash File Storage (more difficult)

-Copy `firmware.bin` in the data directory at the root of the IC705SMeter folder.
+Copy `firmware.bin` in the `data` directory at the root of the IC705SMeter folder.
 And take the opportunity to rename it, for example, `IC705SMeter.bin`.

 > If the `data` folder does not exist, create it.